-All of our named executive officers are eligible to participate in our employee benefit plans, including our medical, dental, and life and disability insurance plans, in each case on the same basis as all of our other employees.
+All of our named executive officers are (or, in the case of Mr. Logan, until his resignation was) eligible to participate in our employee benefit plans, including our medical, dental, and life and disability insurance plans, in each case on the same basis as all of our other employees.
 We provide a 401(k) plan to our employees, including our named executive officers, as discussed in the section below entitled "-401(k) Plan."